 Update Google Chrome Scam: How It Works

 What browser do you have installed on your computer?
 Chrome, Safari, Mozilla, or even Internet Explorer?
 Maybe any other one?
-Please beware of the latest scam involving Chrome, although it is a straightforward trick that could easily lure you into compromising your device by using the other ones, as well.
+Beware of the latest scam involving Chrome, although it is a straightforward trick that could easily lure you into compromising your device by using the other ones, as well.
 Let’s take a look at how it works and how you can avoid it.

-You’re navigating the Internet using your Chrome browser.
+Imagine this scenario: You’re navigating the Internet using your Chrome browser.
 As you’re reading the latest news on your favorite site, all of a sudden, a somehow urgent message pops up warning that you are using an older version of Chrome.
 Did you ever get that?

 Under the ‘old version’ notification message, there is also a convenient green button (or red, sometimes) labeled – you guessed it – “Update Chrome.”
 As you can assume, hopefully, clicking that button won’t update your Chrome browser at all.
 Instead, it will infect your machine with one or more dangerous viruses.
 It happens all the time these days, so beware.